-Here, I will run through some of the basic equipment and techniques you can expect to use with oils.
+Here, Pirlot will run through some of the basic equipment and techniques you can expect to use with oils.
+Head over to our best oil paint supplies and best oil paints guides if you need to stock up, or keep reading for five excellent tips.

 01. Choose brushes and boards for oil painting

-There are many brushes available so, if you can, try them out to discover what works for you in terms of hair, shape and handle length.
+There are many brushes available so, if you can, try them out to discover what works for you in terms of hair, shape and handle length (see this best paintbrushes for oils guide for more help choosing).

 I prefer using brushes with shorter handles because my paintings are small (use long handles for larger work as you will need some distance).
 I keep a small selection of different sizes (two of each – one for light colours and one for darks).